mythology often brings us tales of several wise men and women, many of

 daughter, some other versions of the epic narrate how Sita, born as

-Mandodari's daughter, becomes the cause of Ravana's destruction and
+Mandodari's daughter, becomes the cause of Ravana's destruction and death.

-blood of the sages that he killed, in a pot.
+sages that he killed, in a pot.
 Elsewhere, sage Gritsamada was in penance to

 Lakshmi as his daughter.
 He stored milk from the Durbha grass in a pot

 and purified it with mantras, hoping that Lakshmi would inhabit it.
-Seeing all this, Ravana
+Seeing

-commit suicide.
+to commit suicide.
 She drank from the pot of blood, hoping that it would

 kill her.
 However, instead of dying, she became pregnant with the